On this page:

 This chapter will walk you through a simple experiment on Powder and introduce you to some of its basic concepts.

 The walk-through assumes a new user who does not have an existing account on Powder, or any of the other University of Utah testbeds (i.e., Emulab, or CloudLab).
 If you do have an account on one of these testbeds, you can log in with your credentials for those platforms, and use an existing project to instantiate this profile.
+You should also check with others in your organization to see if they already have a Powder project that you can join.

 1. Access the Powder portal